 The ultimate purpose of Ramadan is to get rid of old habits and develop and strengthen the powers of self-control and denial.
 It is a fundamental aspect that helps in day-to-day life improvement, achieved through prayers and fasting.

-People also get the opportunity to seek forgiveness from their sins.
+People also get the opportunity to seek forgiveness for their sins.
 It is a month of reformation and reflection of the past to prepare for a better future.
 Another important aspect is for people to forgive those who have wronged them.
 It opens the door for people to forgive others as they seek forgiveness from Allah.

-The holy month of prayer and fasting also helps people acquire values of sharing with family, friends and those in need.
+The holy month of prayer and fasting also helps people acquire the values of sharing with family, friends and those in need.
 Charity and generosity are essential values advocated for during this festival.
 People learn to give rather than to take, and this reminds them of the blessings and privileges they have and how they can use them to help others.

 In summary, Ramadan has helped Muslims make tremendous changes in their lives.
 People create a strong bond with Allah during this period that continues even after the end of the festival.
 It is a holy month of reflection, transformation, and renewal of the mind.
 Muslims culminate Ramadan with Eid al-Fitr celebration, where they visit with family and friends and exchange gifts for three days to mark the end of the month-long event.